-One possible solution: utilizing a chatbot.
+One possible solution: chatbots.
 You can program a chatbot to answer the most common questions your customers have so that most visitors still get their answer right away.
-For questions the chatbot doesn’t know, you can at least program it to provide details on how best to get in touch with a live representative so your visitor still knows what to do next.
+For questions the chatbot doesn’t know, you can program it to provide details on how best to get in touch with a live representative so your visitor still knows what to do next.

 Chatbots don’t make sense for every type of website, but if you have a business website and you frequently hear a few main questions from your visitors, they can save your staff time while still providing your visitors with a good experience.

-Autoplay videos are very much out, but that doesn’t mean your website has to be completely static.
-You can add some movement to your web design with some simple animations.
+Autoplay videos are very much out—they’re about as popular as pop-ups.
+But that doesn’t mean your website has to be completely static.
+You can add some movement to your web design with simple animations.

-A growing number of websites are working animations into the background or images of web pages.
+A growing number of websites are working animations into the images or background of web pages.
 A good animation will draw the eye and capture a visitor’s interest, without distracting from the main information you want them to see on the page.
 It’s a web design trend that makes your website a little more engaging and adds some personality.